Angel Gomes could still leave his mark at Manchester United but time is running out | Goal.com

 The positive for Gomes if he stays at Old Trafford is that he’ll be playing under a manager who is keen to promote youth.

-When the Norwegian was given the job as interim manager, after Jose Mourinho was sacked in December 2018, he included the teenager in his first matchday squad - a statement of intent from Solskjaer on his philosophy and one he has stuck with.
+When Solskjaer was given the job as interim manager, after Jose Mourinho was sacked in December 2018, he included the teenager in his first matchday squad - a statement of intent from the Norwegian on his philosophy and one he has stuck with.

 Of the 36 players to have featured for United this season, 17 (47 per cent) are homegrown and Solskjaer has handed out 10 debuts to academy graduates since he took charge.